wush978/protoc-gen-vectorizer/README.md

 ```
 //'@bin 10
-//'@categoric
+//'@categorical
 optional int32 age;
 ```

-The vectorizer will apply `@bin 10` first, then send the output to `@categoric`.
+The vectorizer will apply `@bin 10` first, then send the output to `@categorical`.
 Therefore, the order of annotation matters.